publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIII/ptA/m__us_usc_t42_s3027.md

             (B) develop a standardized process to determine the extent to which public or private programs and resources (including volunteers and programs and services of voluntary organizations) that have the capacity and actually meet such need;

-            (C) specify a minimum proportion of the funds received by each area agency on aging in the State to carry out part B of this subchapter that will be expended (in the absence of a waiver under section 3026(c) or 3030c–3 of this title) by such area agency on aging to provide each of the categories of services specified in [section 3026(a)(2) of this title][/us/usc/t42/s3026/a/2].
+            (C) specify a minimum proportion of the funds received by each area agency on aging in the State to carry out part B that will be expended (in the absence of a waiver under section 3026(c) or 3030c–3 of this title) by such area agency on aging to provide each of the categories of services specified in [section 3026(a)(2) of this title][/us/usc/t42/s3026/a/2].

         (3)